lgreco/comp-460-f25-week-00/README.md

 The only files you may upload are standard source code files: `.py` for Python, `.java` for Java, `.c` for C, `.rs` for Rust, etc.

 If you are not certain, ask.

-# Finals week policy

-There is no final exam for the course.
-There will be a final assignemnt that will be published the week before finals and will be due the week of finals.
-Additionally, 8 students in the course will be invited randomly to a brief meeting with the instructor during the course's final exam slot.
-If you are selected for a brief meeting, we'll spend about 15 minutes during the final exam slot to review your work.
-This interview will cover coding practices based on your past assignments.
-It is meant as a checkpoint to ensure that you have internalized the work you submitted.